Movement disorders, involuntary / tic disorders | Medical Council of Canada

 Rationale

-Movement disorders are classified as excessive (hyperkinetic) or reduced (bradykinetic) activity.
-Diagnosis depends primarily on careful observation of the clinical features.
+Movement disorders are classified as hyperkinetic (excessive or involuntary movements) or bradykinetic (reduced movements).
+Diagnosis relies primarily on careful observation of the clinical features.

 Causal Conditions